Top Tips for Maintaining Your Cat’s Health

 But here’s an insider tip: go beyond the labels.
 A diet too heavy on carbs can lead to an opera-singing Garfield since cats have limited abilities to process these.
 Look for foods where the first ingredients are real meats.
 And let’s not forget the power duo of taurine and arginine, two essential amino acids that are literally life-or-death for kitty health, supporting heart and eye function among others.

 While treats can be a great way to bond and train, treat time should be just that—a treat.
 Overdoing it can lead to weight gain and nutrient imbalance.
-Think of treats as the cherry on top, not the sundae itself.
+Ponder of treats as the cherry on top, not the sundae itself.

 Lastly, for cats with special diets or health issues, consult your vet for tailored nutritional advice.
 Whether Whiskers is packing extra pounds or dealing with a sensitive stomach, there’s a diet plan that can help him leap back into wellness.